-Ali Ahsan Mohammad Mujahid - sentenced to death in July 2013
+Ali Ahsan Mohammad Mujahid - executed in November 2015

-The social welfare minister in the BNP-led government from 2001-2006, he was a student leader in 1971 and among those who supported a unified Pakistan.
+He was highly regarded for his organisational skills and oratory.
+He was social welfare minister in the BNP-led government from 2001-2006.
+A student leader in 1971, he was among those who supported Bangladesh remaining part of Pakistan.

 His critics say he was also an al-Badr leader responsible for the killings of a number of pro-independence Bangladeshi leaders and intellectuals.

 He strongly denied the allegations but the tribunal found him guilty of five charges, including abduction and murder.

 Like many other Jamaat leaders he went into hiding soon after independence, but resurfaced after Gen Ziaur Rahman came to power in a military coup in 1977.

 His supporters say his trial was nothing but a political vendetta by the ruling Awami League.

 They also say he was a successful minister known for his honesty and integrity.

 Salahuddin Quader Chowdhury - executed in November 2015